 Wastes are anticipated to be planings from the carriageway surface course, with no coal tar recorded from coring logs within scheme extents.
-The Contractor is responsible for the disposal of road planings, and this will be registered in accordance with a Paragraph 13(a) waste exemption issued by the Scottish Environment Protection Agency (SEPA), as described in Schedule 3 of the Waste Management Licensing Regulations 2011.
+The Contractor is responsible for the disposal/recycling of road planings, and this will be registered in accordance with a Paragraph 13(a) waste exemption issued by the Scottish Environment Protection Agency (SEPA), as described in Schedule 3 of the Waste Management Licensing Regulations 2011.

-This scheme value is in excess of £350k and therefore a Site Waste Management Plan (SWMP) will be produced.
+This scheme value is not in excess of £350k and therefore a Site Waste Management Plan (SWMP) is not required to be produced.